 - If you want to explore making a charitable gift to this campaign with a Qualified Charitable Distribution (QCD) from your Individual Retirement Account (IRA), giving via a Donor Advised Fund or stock transfer, please reach out to David Johnson.

 Gifts of all sizes – and types! – support the students who are following in your footsteps.
-The incentive from Pat Jackson means your gift to the Yeats-Smith-Nance Geology Field Camp Endowment will also help unlock funds that will grow the endowment toward the $1M goal!
+The incentive from Pat Jackson means your gift to the Yeats-Smith-Nance Geology Field Camp Endowment (and other funds at OU that support field training) will also help unlock funds that will grow the endowment toward the $1M goal!